 An uncontested divorce is possible only if the couple has no disagreements over children or property.
 There is no need to have grounds for divorce.
 The couple’s mutual decision to end the marriage is enough.

-A settlement or divorce agreement should contain provisions regarding the terms of sharing of assets, child custody and support, alimony, and other important matters.
-Without such agreement, the matter shall be decided by the court.
+A settlement or divorce agreement should contain provisions regarding the terms of the sharing of assets, child custody and support, alimony, and other important matters.
+Without such an agreement, the matter shall be decided by the court.
 We recommend that you decide these matters beforehand and formalize them in a divorce contract.
 This will guarantee that there are no disagreements before you go to the registrar’s office.
-The details of the divorce conditions shall be specified in the divorce registration.
+The details of the divorce conditions will be specified in the divorce registration.

-While a couple may agree to divorce, things could become complicated and be contested when it comes to some important conjugal matters such as child custody and sharing of properties.
-Unlike uncontested divorce, you lose control of the divorce process once a judge becomes involved.
+While a couple may agree to divorce, things could become complicated and be contested when it comes to some important conjugal matters, such as child custody and the sharing of properties.
+Unlike an uncontested divorce, you lose control of the divorce process once a judge becomes involved.
 The judge may come up with an arrangement that neither of you will be comfortable with.
 He may also come up with a property settlement where you lose things that were more valuable to you.

 Book an appointment with our divorce lawyers before signing any agreements concerning divorce in Thailand.
 They will guide you on what you need to know and will help you file for divorce in Thailand.